Giovanni1085/academic-kickstart/content/project/AICH-historical-epidemics/index.md

 ---
-title: Crypto art
+title: Historical epidemics
-summary: An open-ended investigation into the economics of crypto art.
+summary: A data-driven study of the unfolding and impact of historical epidemic outbreaks, with a focus of early modern Venice.
 date: "2020-08-19T00:00:00Z"

 reading_time: false  # Show estimated reading time?